michaelschinn/fullstack_portfolio/blog.md

 <br><br>
 ## Initialize Your Local Repository

 It's the simplest of things that make all the difference.
-This simple little command...
+This eight character command...

 `git init`